bling/dotvim/README.md

 *  [syntastic](https://github.com/scrooloose/syntastic) awesome syntax checking for a variety of languages
 *  [bufferline](https://github.com/bling/vim-bufferline) simple plugin which prints all your open buffers in the command bar
 *  [indent-guides](https://github.com/nathanaelkane/vim-indent-guides) vertical lines
-*  [powerline](https://github.com/Lokaltog/powerline) makes vim look pretty, enough said (remember to install the patched fonts!)
+*  and a whole lot more...check the `vimrc` for the full list

 ## credits